 With all submissions (both essays and features), please include in the e-mail or cover letter a statement that the submission (a) has not been previously published in any form, including online (dissertations excepted); and (b) is not currently under consideration by any other journal or press (including as part of a book proposal).

 Articles should be no fewer than 8,000 and no more than 10,000 words in length, including all notes and documentation.
 Submissions should be sent electronically as attachments to an e-mail addressed to Legacy.Editor@umb.edu.
 We can accept files in MS Word format, with a file extension of .docx or .doc, or in Rich Text format, with a file extension of .rtf.
-In preparing manuscripts, authors should follow the guidelines of the third edition of the MLA Style Manual and Guide to Scholarly Publishing.
+In preparing manuscripts, authors should follow the guidelines of the most recent edition of the MLA Style Manual.
 For more information about these revisions, see the MLA Style Website.